 - An install menu item in the overflow menu

-Also, the majority of browsers will give a beforeinstallprompt event which will directly enable installation from your PWA.
+Also, most browsers will give a beforeinstallprompt event that will directly enable installation from your PWA.

 We’re going to save a detailed description of the JSON manifest file for later in this article.
 For now, all you need to know is that for your PWA to be installable, you must meet the following minimum criteria:

 - Have a JSON manifest file in your PWA

 - Securely serve your PWA using HTTPS

 - Include at least one icon in a well-known format